Posted on: August 19, 2020

 - Plan tabletops and other exercise simulations to run through weather disaster plans, discover gaps in response, and determine how to improve for next time.

-As severe weather events increase in impact and frequency, and organizations face increased vulnerability and risk, it’s important to weave these disasters into your program.
+As severe weather events increase in impact and frequency, and organizations face increased vulnerability and risk, it’s important to weave these disasters into your incident management plan.
 It’s a long road, and the process won’t just happen overnight, but it needs to happen.
 Be prepared.
 Be observant.
 Start today.